ONE STORY, MANY VOICES Provides Hope Through Artist's Experiences

 Anchorage Concert Association created the Community Artist Project to partner with local artists to create short-term projects that provide connections between communities throughout Anchorage while social events, venues, and performances remain limited due to the COVID-19 crisis.

-One Voice, Many Stories will premiere live on Anchorage Concert Association's Facebook and YouTube at 7pm on Tuesday, May 4th, followed by a live panel discussion from John's Home Studio with artists O'Hara Shipe, Kat Moore, Jeremy Egger, and Jason Lessard of NAMI Anchorage.
+One Story, Many Voices will premiere live on Anchorage Concert Association's Facebook and YouTube at 7pm on Tuesday, May 4th, followed by a live panel discussion from John's Home Studio with artists O'Hara Shipe, Kat Moore, Jeremy Egger, and Jason Lessard of NAMI Anchorage.

 NAMI, the National Alliance on Mental Illness, is the nation's largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 NAMI Anchorage, the local affiliate, raises awareness and provides essential education, advocacy and support group programs for people living with mental illness and their loved ones.